mikolasan/mikolasan.github.io/src/markdown/make/robot/power-board.md

 ![schematics with many capacitors](./capacitors-q-a.png "Capacitors are everywhere.
 Or at least in many places where the power is applied")

 ## Extra

 - Serial port debugging with [Bray++ terminal](https://sites.google.com/site/terminalbpp/)
+- Futuristic case: small PCB board connects to a sheet of acrylic where it’s cut with special lines to deliver led lights to sides.
+Also the battery is attached to that part.
+Acrylic and PCB are connected by custom 3d printed piece
+- Smooth routes: [kicad plugin](https://github.com/mitxela/kicad-round-tracks) posts about melting kicad [1](https://mitxela.com/projects/melting_kicad) and [2](https://mitxela.com/projects/melting_kicad_2).
+In KiCad 8 draw a normal sharp route, then select all intervals, right click and select **Fillet Tracks** and set radius to 2mm.